YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 ## Success criteria

-The upgrade should be considered successful when DOSE can answer these questions with reproducible data and interpretable output:
+The first publication-ready release is successful when frozen, reproducible data can answer these questions with interpretable output and the benchmark reports coverage, abstention, uncertainty, and null or negative findings without relabeling them as success:

 - Given a human disease, which mouse models are most relevant and why?
 - Given mouse genes or phenotypes, which human diseases are implicated?